-9 Practical and Sustainable Toilet Paper Alternatives
+9 Practical & Sustainable Toilet Paper Alternatives

-Last Updated on January 21, 2022 by toilethaven
+Last Updated on September 13, 2023 by toilethaven

 Since the invention of toilet paper, a trip to the bathroom has become more comfortable.
-It must have been really tough wiping your bum with a corn cob or a rock.
+It must have been tough wiping your bum with a corn cob or a rock.

-What then can we say is the best alternative to toilet paper?
+What can we say is the best alternative to toilet paper?
 Can human beings live without toilet paper?

 What are Bidets?